-When installing Windows 8, towards the end of the installation, you will be prompted to enter your email address to use it as Microsoft account.
-When you sign in to your PC with your Microsoft account, you can easily download and install apps from Windows Store, sync settings online, and access you files and photos from anywhere.
+When installing Windows 8, towards the end of the installation, you will be prompted to enter your email address to use it as a Microsoft account.
+When you sign in to your PC with your Microsoft account, you can easily download and install apps from Windows Store, sync settings online, and access your files and photos from anywhere.

-Users who would like to stay away from this feature and want to create a user account without linking an email address can opt for local account.
+Users who would like to stay away from this feature and want to create a user account without linking an email address can opt for a local account.
 If you don’t like to sign in with a Microsoft account during Windows installation, simply click on “Don’t want to sign in with a Microsoft account?” option and then click on Local account to create a local user account, just like in previous versions of Windows.

-Step 1: Move the mouse cursor the upper right corner of the desktop to bring up the Charms Bar.
+Step 1: Move the mouse cursor to the upper right corner of the desktop to bring up the Charms Bar.
 Click on Settings and then click on More PC settings to open the Metro-style Control Panel.

-Step 2: On the left-pane of the Control Panel, click on Users.
+Step 2: On the left pane of the Control Panel, click on Users.

-Step 3: On the right-side, you will now see Add a user button.
+Step 3: On the right side, you will now see Add a user button.
 Click on it to open Add a User screen.

 Step 4: By default, you will be prompted to enter your email address.
-As you would like to create a user account without entering the email address, click on Don’t want this user to sign in with a Microsoft account? to proceed to the next screen.
+As you would like to create a user account without entering the email address, click on “Don’t want this user to sign in with a Microsoft account?” to proceed to the next screen.